butterdogco/Boogle-2.0/README.md

 # What's Boogle?
-Boogle is an epic search engine that is maintained by 12 - 14 year olds.
-Yes, really.
-And is currently being updated almost every day.
+Boogle is the worlds best search engine, no doubt about it.
+It it maintained by middle schoolers (soon to be high schoolers).
+Make this your default search engine because it is abolutely amazing.